stav1236/code-examples/README.md

 ## Link to Article

-You can read the full article here: [The #1 Mistake Developers Make with Redux and How to Fix It](https://medium.com/@stavmaor1/060ac53e24fa)
+You can read the full article here:[The #1 Mistake Developers Make with Redux and How to Fix It](https://medium.com/@stavmaor1/the-1-mistake-developers-make-with-redux-and-how-to-fix-it-060ac53e24fa)

 ## How to Run the Code